WebAssembly/gc/proposals/gc/MVP.md

   (struct (field i64 (ref (rec $t1))))
 )
 ```
-That is, the recursive occurrences of type indices `$t1` and `$t2` are marked with `rec` and the types themselves are defined as projections from the respective recursion group.
+That is, the recursive occurrences of type indices `$t1` and `$t2` are marked with `rec` and the types themselves are defined as projections from their respective recursion group, using their relative inner indices `0` and `1`.
-Morally, these bindings represent the higher-kinded iso-recursive types
+Morally, in type-theoretic terms, these bindings represent the higher-kinded iso-recursive types
 ```
 t1 = (mu a. <(struct (field i32 (ref a.1))), (struct i64 (field (ref a.0)))>).0
 t2 = (mu a. <(struct (field i32 (ref a.1))), (struct i64 (field (ref a.0)))>).1
 ```
 where `<...>` denotes a type tuple.
-Interestingly, a single syntactic type variable is enough for all types, because recursive types cannot nest by construction.
-Because it is unique, the variables do not actually need to be represented in the Wasm syntax.
+Interestingly, in our case, a single syntactic type variable is enough for all types, because recursive types cannot nest by construction.
+Because it is unique, the variables hence do not actually need to be represented in the Wasm syntax.
 On the other hand, by representing a recursive reference by a global index, lookup is still possible as usual and unrolling does not require subtitution.